People have been using boiling water to kill weeds for centuries. It’s not a new practice.

 Before you begin, make sure you know what you intend to get rid of, lest you inadvertently eliminate something you want to keep.

-Anything the hot water hits by accident, whether a weed or vegetable, will start to wither quickly.
+Anything the hot water hits by accident, whether a weed or a vegetable, will start to wither quickly.
 This method works best for sidewalks, cracks, between pavers, and the edges of your lawn and garden.

 Scalding hot water can also kill bindweed.